 Principal Paying Agent: Société Générale Luxembourg.

-Programme Size: EUR 4,000,000,000 (or its equivalent in other currencies calculated as described under "General Description of the Programme") outstanding at any time.
-The Bank may increase the amount of the Programme in accordance with the terms of the each case on a syndicated or non-syndicated basis and subject to certain restrictions, as described under "Subscription and Sale".
+Programme Size: EUR 4,000,000,000 (or its equivalent in other currencies calculated as described each case on a syndicated or non-syndicated basis and subject to certain restrictions, as described under "Subscription and Sale".